EPCCed/2023-09-06-rse-singularity/_episodes/singularity-mpi.md

 >
 > To get an idea of any difference in performance between the code within your Singularity image and the same
 > code built natively on the target HPC platform, try running the `osu_allreduce` benchmarks natively on ARCHER2
-> on at least 16 nodes (if you want to use more than 32 nodes, you will need to use the `standard` QoS rather than
+> on all cores on at least 16 nodes (if you want to use more than 32 nodes, you will need to use the `standard` QoS
-> the `short QoS`).
+> rather than the `short QoS`).
 Then try running the same benchmark that you ran via the Singularity container.
-Do you see any
+Do
-> performance differences?
+> you see any performance differences?
 >
 > What do you see?
+>
+> Do you see the same when you run on small node counts - particularly a single node?
 >
 > Note: a native version of the OSU micro-benchmark suite is available on ARCHER2 via `module load osu-benchmarks`.
 >